 This is my go-to when we need margarine for anything.
 It is non-hydrogenated, soy-free, natural, non-GMO, and gluten-free making it perfect for us.
 Plus, it tastes good and bakes well.

-- 4-5 medium tart green apples 4 cups cored and sliced
+- 4 to 5 medium tart green apples 4 cups cored and sliced

 - 2 Tablespoons healthy soy-free margarine I use Earth Balance Soy-Free or coconut oil, melted